The Space of augmented stability conditions: Preliminaries

 There has been recent progress in the construction of moduli spaces for Bridgeland semi\-stable objects \cite{ModuliSpaces}*{\S7}.
-However, the obstruction to proving the existence of moduli spaces in general has been verifying the ``generic flatness'' property for the heart of a stability condition (see \cites{ArtinZhang, AbramovichPolishchuk}).
-Our main contribution here is that the boundedness hypotheses of \Cref{T:moduli_spaces} imply this generic flatness property.
+However, the obstruction to proving the existence of moduli spaces in general has been verifying the ``generic flatness'' property for the heart of a stability condition (see \cites{ AbramovichPolishchuk,ArtinZhang}).\endnote{Generic flatness means that for any object $E \in \cC_R^\heart$, if $E_\kappa \in \cC_R^\heart$ for some residue field $\kappa$ of $R$, then there is an $f \in R$ such that $f \notin \ker(R \to \kappa)$ and for any other prime $\mathfrak{p} \subset R$ with $f \notin \mathfrak{p}$, $E_{R/ \mathfrak{p}} \in \cC_{R/\mathfrak{p}}^\heart$.} Our main contribution here is that the boundedness hypotheses of \Cref{T:moduli_spaces} imply this generic flatness property.
 The following is a very strong form of the generic flatness property:

 \begin{prop} In the context of \Cref{T:moduli_spaces}, if condition (2) holds, then for any $C \in \bR$, the subsets $\{E \in |\cM| \text{ s.t. } \phi^+_\sigma(E) \leq C\}$ and $\{E \in |\cM| \text{ s.t. } \phi^-_\sigma(E) \geq C\}$ are open. \end{prop}